LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    List of non-terminal indicators.

-To the best of my knowledge, the use of non-negative integers to specify closures has first introduced on Quintus Prolog for providing information for predicate cross-reference tools.
+To the best of my knowledge, the use of non-negative integers to specify closures was first introduced on Quintus Prolog for providing information for predicate cross-reference tools.

 Note that Logtalk meta-predicate semantics are different from Prolog